Skip to main content

 Step three - elimination diets

 Some people find that even after making these dietary changes, their symptoms are still not improving.
-Avoidance of single foods or following elimination diets might have some benefit for people with IBS.
-Such dietary regimes should only be followed with the guidance of a dietician.
+Avoiding single foods or following elimination diets might have some benefit for people with IBS.
+Such dietary choices should only be followed with the guidance of a doctor or dietitian.

 Food intolerance

 Some people with IBS may have a food intolerance.
-Some food intolerances, such as lactose, can be diagnosed with a hydrogen breath test, which can be arranged by a doctor.
-Other food intolerances can be identified by following a diet that excludes suspected foods.
+Food intolerances can be singled out by following a diet that excludes suspected foods.

-If it is thought that particular foods are causing symptoms, a dietician may advise you to exclude these foods for a certain time period.
+If you think particular foods are causing symptoms, a dietician may advise you to exclude these foods for a while.
 This is to monitor whether symptoms improve when these foods are taken out of the diet.
 After this time period (usually 2-4 weeks) the foods are gradually re-introduced to see if symptoms come back.
-Common intolerances include lactose (found in milk and dairy products), wheat (found in bread, cereals and pasta) and caffeine (found in tea, coffee or cola).

 The low FODMAP diet